Genealogy

 Treat these labels as reading guidance.
 They are not citations.

-It is a map for orientation: useful for seeing how an idea moved through frameworks, where assumptions changed, and which atlas pages to inspect next.
+It is useful for seeing how an idea moved through frameworks, where assumptions changed, and which atlas pages to inspect next.

 If a claim matters for research, teaching, or publication, check it against primary sources and current expert references.